 Whether you have come to us for the treatment of Drug and Alcohol dependency, depression, eating disorders or other life altering conditions, we have constructed every phase of our faith-based program model with you in mind.
 Because we want to provide you the utmost support and best possible chance to make it through to the fulfilled life that God will guide you to on the other side.

 The program has been cohesively designed in four (4) phases, at an average of twelve weeks each and its structure is underpinned by not only our faith, but four (4) core elements of recovery: Psychological, Spiritual, Physical, and Behavioural.
 Through each of the phases, the utmost importance is placed on integrating and interacting with your fellow disciples, to better serve each other on the path to recovery.
-This enforces social and psychological change, with our residents highly involved with and dependant on each other.
+This enforces social and psychological change, with our residents highly involved with and dependent on each other.

 Applicants to the program will be required to undergo stages of assessment to determine their suitability and eligibility to enter the Transformations program.